servuscms/servus/README.md

 The Nostr protocol can be used for posting and retrieving posts, so you can use a Nostr client with NIP-23 support, like [Habla](https://habla.news), to post to your blog.
 Posts that come from Nostr have an extra `.json` file under the `_posts` directory that includes the raw Nostr event used to create (or edit) that post, which also includes the client's signature.
 This JSON will be returned to the clients asking for posts using Nostr's `REQ` command, so the signature will match the pubkey when the client validates it.

-You can also use **servus** without Nostr in a similar way you would use Jekyll, by just editing the `.md` files under `_posts` manually, but since these files would not include a signature, they won't be returned to Nostr clients because the verification would fail would fail anyway.
+You can also use **Servus** without Nostr in a similar way you would use Jekyll, by just editing the `.md` files under `_posts` manually, but since these files would not include a signature, they won't be returned to Nostr clients because the verification would fail would fail anyway.

 ## REST API